Hosmer's 1st HR of season in 8-run burst, Padres beat Reds – KION546

 The Reds who snapped an 11-game losing streak on Sunday, own baseball’s worst record at 3-14.

-Joe Musgrove (3-0), who has worked at least six innings in each of his four starts, allowed two earned runs through six innings.
-He beat the Reds for the second time this season.
+Joe Musgrove (3-0), who has worked at least six innings in each of his four starts, allowed two earned runs through six innings despite not having his best stuff.

+“He gave up two earned runs, gives you six innings, only walked one.
+If that’s a bad game for him, we’re going to take it,” Melvin said.

+Musgrove beat the Reds for the second time this season despite battling back spasms.
+He came in for treatment during the eight-run fourth.

 The Reds got a break in the second when catcher Austin Nola’s throw back to Musgrove hit Colin Moran’s bat, allowing Nick Senzel to advance a base to second.
 Nola was charged with one of his two errors in the game, and Senzel scored on Moran’s single.